 Some readers will buy this book to read about the scandals that bedevilled his time in office.
 It is, of course, Clinton’s opportunity to present his own version of events but there is enough soul-searching and self-criticism throughout the book to convince me of his basic integrity, humanity and overwhelming commitment to public service.
 If his version of the ‘Whitewater’ story is one-sided then it is arguably a welcome corrective after incessant mudslinging by a largely hostile and partisan media, happy to accept financial backing from implacable opponents of Clinton and to weigh in with presumptions of guilt.
 Revealingly, Clinton refers to ‘Whitewater World’.
 He is implying, in effect, that the obsessives who lived the story year-on-year were ‘on another planet’ but it also suggests a psychological need to ‘box off’ Whitewater in his own mind in order to get on with the day-to-day job of governing.

 This review relates to the hardback edition, published in 2004.
 It was uploaded to Amazon in August 2004.
-The only alteration to the text is the addition of several paragraph breaks and of the word ‘nagging’ in the final sentence.
+Other than stylistic updates, the only alteration to the text is the addition of several paragraph breaks and of the word ‘nagging’ in the final sentence.